nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Listing all interviewees : `list`

-Shows a list of all persons in the address book.
+Shows a list of all persons in the HRConnect.

 Format: `list`

 ### Editing an interviewee : `edit`

-Edits an existing interviewee in the address book.
+Edits an existing interviewee in the HRConnect.

 Format: `edit Index [/n Name] [/p Phone] [/e Email] [/a Address] [/t Tag]…​`